Transform or Optimise?

 - digitally challenged in a way that makes survival in the current and predicted future business landscape impossible…

-… Then it’s likely that optimization is a digital journey your firm may want to embark on.
-This is because digital optimization:
+… Then it’s likely that optimisation is a digital journey your firm may want to embark on.
+This is because digital optimisation: